• Home

 • Add in the olive oil, coconut sugar, vanilla extract and flax meal (when it is fully gelatinous) and stir until the ingredients are well combined and a dough has formed.

-• Fold in the chocolate chips and portion out into six equal sized balls, about 75 grams each.
-Roll these into circles and place on a parchment lined baking sheet.
+• Fold in the chocolate chips and portion out into six equal-sized balls, about 75 grams each.
+Roll these into circles and place on a parchment-lined baking sheet.

-• Bake at 350F for 12-15 minutes.
+• Bake at 350°F for 12-15 minutes.

 • Serve whenever!

-A note on how to shape these olive oil cookies:
+A note on how to shape these olive oil cookies

 These cookies expand first, then spread.
 So if they start in concentric circles, they’ll stay that way.
-It’s the best way to get the perfect presentation, every. single. time.
+It’s the best way to get the perfect presentation, every single time.

 Looking for all my other holiday cookie recipes?

 I got you!
 I’ve made a whole round-up this year of perfect Christmas cookies.
-Here are all of them listed out:

-Peppermint Cookies | Vegan + Gluten Free
+Peppermint Cookies | Vegan + Gluten-Free

 These cookies and crispy on the edges and chewy in the middle, and the best part is they stay that way.
-These are the best gluten free and vegan peppermint cookies out there, and they'll be a perfect addition to any Christmas cookie line up.
+These are the best gluten-free and vegan peppermint cookies out there, and they'll be a perfect addition to any Christmas cookie lineup.

 Check out this recipe